folio-org/okapi/doc/guide.md

 ```
 echo "Testing Okapi" > okapi.txt
-curl -w '\n' -X POST -d okapi.txt http://localhost:8080/sample
+curl -w '\n' -X POST -d @okapi.txt http://localhost:8080/sample

 ```
-Again we have the -w option to get a newline in the output, and this time we add `-X POST` to make it a post request, and `-d okapi.txt` to specify what we want to post.
+Again we have the -w option to get a newline in the output, and this time we add `-X POST` to make it a post request, and `-d @okapi.txt` to specify the name of the file containing the data that we want to post.

 The test module should respond with

     Hello Testing Okapi

 which is our test data, with a "Hello" prepended to it.

-That is enough about the sample module, go back to the window where you left it running, and kill it with a Ctrl-C. it should not have produced any output after the initial messages.
+That's enough about the sample module.
+Go back to the window where you left it running, and kill it with a Ctrl-C. it should not have produced any output after the initial messages.